Sochaczew County

 Sochaczew County (powiat sochaczewski) is a unit of territorial administration and local government (powiat) in Masovian Voivodeship, east-central Poland.
-It came into being on January 1, 1999, as a result of the Polish local government reforms passed in 1998.
+It came into being on 1 January 1999, as a result of the Polish local government reforms passed in 1998.
 Its administrative seat and only town is Sochaczew, which lies 52 km west of Warsaw.

 The county covers an area of 731.02 km2.
 As of 2019, the county's total population is 85,024, out of which the population of Sochaczew is 36,327, and the rural population is 48,697.

 Neighbouring counties

-Sochaczew County is bordered by Płońsk County to the north, Nowy Dwór County to the north-east, Warsaw West County and Grodzisk Mazowiecki County to the east, Żyrardów County to the south-east, Skierniewice County to the south, Łowicz County to the south-west, Gostynin County to the west, and Płock County to the north-west.
+Sochaczew County is bordered by Płońsk County to the north, Nowy Dwór County to the north-east, Warsaw West County and Grodzisk County to the east, Żyrardów County to the south-east, Skierniewice County to the south, Łowicz County to the south-west, Gostynin County to the west, and Płock County to the north-west.

 Administrative division

 The county is subdivided into eight gminas (one urban and seven rural).
 These are listed in the following table, in descending order of population.